AdamStuckert/Ranitomeya_imitator_genome/Workbook.md

 sbatch lrgap.pb.job imitator.1.2.2.fa
 ```

-**note: add code to these scripts to extract the assembly out of iteration-3/gapclosed.fasta and into directory of choice, with name of choice**

 Gap-filled assembly metrics:

 Assembly | Genome Size (GB) | Contig N50 | Scaffold N50 | %Ns | BUSCO